 DIY Wool Dryer Balls Supplies

-- This is the brand I used Lion Brand Alpine Wool Yarn, Oatmeal
+This is the one I used in the picture above Lion Brand Alpine Wool Yarn, Oatmeal

 A couple of tips from DIY Natural’s post are to watch out for any wool labeled “superwash” or “machine washable.”
 This type will NOT felt or if you are really thrifty or green and have an old wool sweater you can unravel the yarn from, use it or pick one up on your local Varagesale or Goodwill store.